MethanePowered/MethaneKit/Apps/02-HelloCube/README.md

 We start with updating volatile vertex buffers with projected vertex data, which was updated in the previous method call `HelloCubeApp::Update()`.
-Cube rendering is done similar to the triangle rendering in previous tutorial with the only difference of setting vertex and index buffers with `RenderCommandList::SetVertexBuffers(...)` and `RenderCommandList::SetIndexBuffers(...)` encoded before `RenderCommandList::DrawIndexed(...)` call.
+Cube rendering is done similar to the triangle rendering in previous tutorial with the only difference of setting vertex and index buffers with `IRenderCommandList::SetVertexBuffers(...)` and `IRenderCommandList::SetIndexBuffers(...)` encoded before `IRenderCommandList::DrawIndexed(...)` call.
 Note that number of vertices is not passed explictly for `DrawIndexed`, but is taken from the nu,ber of indies in index buffer.

 Execution of GPU rendering is started with `ICommandQueue::Execute(...)` method called on the same command queue